AdventureTimeTeam/Twitter4J-Integration/README.md

 # Twitter4J-Integration
-This project is te final project to Java Fundamentals class.
+This project is the final project to Java Fundamentals class on FIAP MBA - JAVA, SOA and IoT (27SCJ).